-I remember the afternoon, sitting in my office wondering how I would keep the operation going (which actually went on for years…) when I was handed a letter from the local chapter of HIV Alliance to whom we had just donated a bunch of lubricant samples.
-In addition to saying thanks, the writer shared with me what would come to define my understanding of lubricant.
-Although it took more years to understand and articulate it, it was news that our lubricant had the same osmolality as human tissue.
+Years later, when sitting in my office wondering how I would keep the production and operation going, I was handed a letter from the local chapter of HIV Alliance, to whom we had donated several thousand Good Clean Love lubricant samples.
+In addition to saying “thanks,” the writer shared with me what would come to define my understanding of lubricant.
+Although it took more years to understand and articulate it, the letter shared news that our Almost Naked personal lubricant had the same osmolality as human tissue.

-I had no idea what that meant at the time, but I wasn’t surprised when he said that it closely resembled human secretions.
-I had already experienced, like many of our customers using Almost Naked lubricant, that it felt like taking 10 years off the clock.
-The lubricant felt like me, or at least how I used to feel before nursing four kids across 10 years.
+At that time, I was unclear on what that meant, but wasn’t surprised when I read that it closely resembled human secretions.
+I had already experienced, like many of our customers using Almost Naked lubricant, that it felt like taking 10 years off the clock – easing vaginal dryness and odor.
+The lubricant felt "like me", or at least how I used to feel before nursing four kids across 10 years.

-Ironically the study was intended not to study personal lubricants, but instead to invent a buffer gel that would prevent the increasing incidence of HIV and other serious STDs.
-Although the research project didn’t accomplish this task, gathering data on 5,000 women taught them a lot about the incidence of Bacterial Vaginosis and how this most common genital infection heightened the risks of HIV and STDs.
-One of the primary researchers, Dr. Cone, was quoted in the study saying that “ … all sexual lubricants should be reformulated…” So, I called him.
+Ironically the study was intended not to study personal lubricants, but to invent a (vaginal) buffer gel that would prevent the increasing incidence of HIV and other serious STIs.
+Although the research project didn’t accomplish this task, gathering data on 5,000 women showed the incidence of bacterial vaginosis (BV) and how this most common genital infection heightened the risks of HIV and STIs.
+One of the primary researchers, Dr. Cone, said " all sexual lubricants should be reformulated…” So, I called him.

-I have been forging this path of creating products that do no harm, and maybe even nudge our bodies back to their natural, healthy state for years.
-Science and development happens over long stretches of time.
-Last year we were awarded a patent on the idea of bio-matched vaginal gels.
-With any luck, this year we may actually be able to begin a clinical survey to see whether bio-matched products can really help women find their way back to wholeness.
+I have been forging this path of creating vaginal care products that do no harm, and using bio-mimicry to even nudge our bodies back to their natural, healthy state for years.
+We were even awarded a patent on the idea of Bio Matched vaginal gels.